 WHO ARE WE?
 705 Federal Credit Union is a not-for-profit financial institution.
 Profit made goes back to our members through lower interest rates on loans, fewer fees, and free to low cost financial products and services.

 WHO CAN JOIN?
-Our members are made up of employees of various businesses within the Acadiana area who have become partners (or Select Employee Groups) with 705 Federal Credit Union.
+Our members are made up of employees of various businesses within the Acadiana area who have chosen to partner with 705 Federal Credit Union to offer the credit union as a financial benefit to their employees.
 Family members of our current 705 FCU members are also eligible to open an account at the credit union.
 Check the full list of who can join our credit union.

 WHY IS BELONGING TO A CREDIT UNION CONSIDERED A MEMBERSHIP?
 The term “member” in the credit union world stems from the ownership those that belong have within the organization.
 Our members own a “share” in the company with their savings account.
 Each individual must keep $25 in their savings account at all times to remain a member.

 HOW DID 705 FCU BEGIN?
 705 Federal Credit Union began in 1968 in Crowley, LA.
 It was led by a group of Postal Employees seeking to fill a void in their financial affairs.
 This group charted 705 FCU to serve postal employees in the 705 zip code area.
 Through the years this charter was expanded to include federal government employees in the same area and has since added businesses that have similar needs to the members we serve.

 HOW IS A CREDIT UNION ORGANIZED?
 Credit union decisions are approved by our Board of Directors.
 The Board is a group of unpaid volunteers that are members of the credit union.
 This group is elected at 705 FCU’s Annual Meeting each year.
 This gives members a real say in the decisions made at the credit union.
 Any member can run to become a Board Director or volunteer to give back in other aspects of the credit union.